Khao Sam Kaeo: Settlement

+Chris Baker and Pasuk Phongpaichit place the site in a wider movement.
+By the 4th or 5th century BCE there were settlements on the middle peninsula using portage routes to join the trade systems of the Indian Ocean and the South China Sea, and between the 4th and 2nd centuries BCE a large Indian-style settlement appeared at Khao Sam Kaeo on the east coast.

 Khao Sam Kaeo was settled around four hills, with most of the settlement being located on the hills as the lower areas were believed to have been subjected to periodic flooding.
 The western side of the site contains the Tha Tapao river.
 The eastern side contains mostly earth embankments that archaeologists working at the site have referred to as walls.
 Some of these have been determined as man-made and some have been interpreted, based on their structure, to be ramparts.
 The overall analysis of the site has shown that the people living in Khao Sam Kaeo used the natural geography of the area as part of their creation of walls and ditches, often working around the natural environment when building their structures.
 Near Wall 8 located along the eastern plateau of Hill 3, there contained occupational layers associated with iron-forging and then eventually the production of stone ornaments.
 Glass working areas have been found around the base of Hill 2 and the top of Hill 4.
 Unfortunately, it has been difficult for archaeologists to determine the use of wooden structures, as any signs of their use would have been eroded away from upper levels of the site.
+Charles Higham gives the site as 52 hectares at its greatest extent during the last four centuries BCE, with at least 17 hectares inside the walls.
+Deposits under several wall sections held glass, carnelian and agate ornaments with radiocarbon dates in the 4th and 3rd centuries BCE.

 Within the settlement, the same problem occurs.
 Heavy erosion and modern disturbances have made it difficult to find things in situ—in their original place.
 Despite this, two communal terraces have been located.
 One is located at the base of Hill 1 along with remains of two structures and some footpaths.
 Different occupation layers have also been discovered through the use of newer floor layers being added on top of old ones, with some of these layers showing remains of hearths and postholes (locations where wooden posts were placed for structures).

 Only one substantiated burial has been found in relation to Khao Sam Kaeo.
 Along the northern edge of Valley 3, a funerary urn containing the cremated remains of two children has been found.
 The ages of these remains have been determined as 11–15 years old, and 0–2 years old.
 No additional information about these remains has been recorded.